humping-koala/drg-mods/README.md

-# Deep Rock Galactic mods
+# ⛏ Deep Rock Galactic mods ⛏

+A collection of mods of mine that were deemed too radical for mainstream circles and consequently expelled.
+This repository contains both ready to use pak builds as well as source files that were used to build them.

 ## 🛠 Installation